Healthcare in the Netherlands: Finance

 While Dutch residents are automatically insured by the government for Wlz, everyone has to take out their own basic healthcare insurance (basisverzekering), except those under 18 who are automatically covered under their parents' premium.
 If you do not take out insurance, you risk a fine.

 Insurers have to offer a universal package for everyone over the age of 18 years, regardless of age or state of health – in most cases it is illegal to refuse an application or impose special conditions, but not always.

 In contrast to many other European systems, the Dutch government is responsible for the accessibility and quality of the healthcare system in the Netherlands, but not in charge of its management.

 Healthcare in the Netherlands is financed by a dual system that came into effect in January 2006.
 Long-term treatments, especially those that involve semi-permanent hospitalization, and also disability costs such as wheelchairs, are covered by a state-controlled mandatory insurance.
 This is laid down in the Wet langdurige zorg ("General Law on Longterm Healthcare") which first came into effect in 1968 under the name of Algemene Wet Bijzondere Ziektekosten (AWBZ).
 In 2009 this insurance covered 27% of all health care expenses.

 For all regular (short-term) medical treatment, there is a system of obligatory health insurance, with private health insurance companies.
 These insurance companies are obliged to provide a package with a defined set of insured treatments.
 This insurance covers 41% of all health care expenses.

 Other sources of health care payment are taxes (14%), out of pocket payments (9%), additional optional health insurance packages (4%) and a range of other sources (4%).
 Affordability is guaranteed through a system of income-related allowances and individual and employer-paid income-related premiums.

 A key feature of the Dutch system is that premiums may not be related to health status or age.
 Risk varies between private health insurance companies due to the different risks presented by individual policy holders are compensated through risk equalization and a common risk pool.
 Funding for all short-term health care is 50% from employers, 45% from the insured person and 5% by the government.
 Children under 18 are covered for free.
 Those on low incomes receive subsidies (zorgtoeslag) to help them pay their insurance.
 Premiums paid by the insured are, on average, €159 per month for basic health care (basisverzekering) (about US$166 in 2025) with variation of about 10% between the various competing insurers, and a mandatory deductible (eigen risico) of €385 (US$401) (since 2020).

+Dutch care and social-support systems also allow eligible recipients to receive a personal budget (persoonsgebonden budget, PGB), enabling them to arrange and purchase their own care services instead of using contracted providers.